 Finally, if you are taking immunosuppressant medication, then you should speak to your doctor before taking live cultures, as good bacteria supplements are not generally recommended for those who are severely immunosuppressed.
 For more information, please see the following FAQ: I am severely immunosuppressed.
 Why can't I take live cultures?

-Take a look at our range and find the right live cultures for you.
+Take a look at the OptiBac range and find the right live cultures for you.

 This FAQ has been answered by Kerry Beeson, BSc (Nut.Med) Nutritional Therapist.